-We expect CdM's profitability, although improving, as measured by its net income/tangible assets to remain under some pressure over the next 12-18 months because of higher loan-loss provisioning as a result of the pandemic and current inflationary pressures.
-CdM's profitability improved steadily in 2015-19, but declined significantly in 2020 because of high provisioning in view of the pandemic.
-Net income/tangible banking assets recovered to 1.02% in the first half of 2022, from a pandemic driven dip to 0.3% in full-year 2020 (0.2% in full-year 2015).
+CdM's profitability is expected to face pressure in the next 12-18 months due to higher loan-loss provisioning resulting from inflationary pressures.
+While profitability improved from 2015-2019, it declined significantly in 2020 due to pandemic-related provisions.
+Net income/tangible banking assets recovered to 0.7% in 2022 (0.9% in H1 2023), bouncing back from a dip to 0.3% in 2020.

 Prior to the pandemic, the improvement in profitability in 2015-19 reflects faster growth in the retail segment (consumer lending and mortgages), combined with increased non-interest income resulting from a wider product offering in investment banking, private banking, consumer finance, insurance, factoring and treasury.
-Its higher profitability also reflected an improvement in efficiency and a reduction in cost of risk over that period.
+CdM's higher profitability also reflected an improvement in efficiency and a reduction in cost of risk over that period.

 CdM's sound underlying profitability reflects its established domestic franchise in Morocco.
-This was partly supported by its association with Credit Agricole given its strong brand name and large network in France that helps attract non-resident Moroccan expats based in France.
+This was only partly supported by its association with Credit Agricole given its strong brand name and large network in France that helps attract non-resident Moroccan expats based in France.
 Following the closing of the sale of the parent's majority stake in the bank, CdM will no longer leverage Credit Agricole's strong franchise.

-CdM's net interest margin remained stable at 3.3% in 2022, while non-interest income increased to 26.4% of net revenue during the first half of 2022.
-CdM's cost-to-income ratio (including income and expenses for other activities) was broadly unchanged at around 56% in 2022 (49% local average), despite the contribution to a national special fund for the management of the coronavirus pandemic during 2020.
+CdM's net interest margin remained stable at 3.2% in 2022 (3.3% for the first half of 2023), while non-interest income increased to 25.5% of net revenue during full year 2022 (27.2% as of June 2023).
+CdM's cost-to-income ratio (including income and expenses for other activities) increased to 60% in 2022 before improving to 52.9% as of June 2023 - broadly in line with the local average of 50% - despite the contribution to a national special fund for the management of the coronavirus pandemic during 2020.